-Our research is grounded in the highest ethical standards, including safeguarding the rights and welfare of the individuals who participate in studies.
-Our methodologies are approved by an Institutional Review Board, and our researchers are held to the highest professional standards.
-All Council investigators involved in studies reviewed by its IRB must provide proof of completion of a recent, approved ethical training course.
+Population Council research is grounded in the highest ethical standards, including safeguarding the rights and welfare of the individuals who participate in studies.
+Our methodologies are approved by an Institutional Review Board (IRB).
+All Council investigators involved in studies reviewed by the IRB must provide proof of completion of a recent, approved ethical training course.

 The Council’s IRB has 12 members, whose expertise includes bioethics, biomedical engineering, demography, health care, HIV and AIDS, international relations, law, obstetrics/gynecology, physiology, public policy, regulatory affairs, and social psychology.
-It meets six times per year.
+The board meets six times per year.

 In addition to the IRB, the Population Council’s general counsel and secretary and its global head of regulatory affairs and quality assurance ensure compliance with international standards and all applicable laws and regulations in countries in which research activities are conducted.

-As well as ensuring that the Council’s own work is conducted with maximum adherence to ethical standards, Council researchers contribute to the peer-reviewed literature on ethical research and improve methodologies to secure informed consent from volunteers in clinical trials.
+As well as ensuring that our research is conducted with maximum adherence to ethical standards, Council researchers contribute to the peer-reviewed literature on ethical research and improve methodologies to secure informed consent from volunteers in clinical trials.

 Gender equality is central to the Population Council’s mission.
 Defined as differences in the roles, behaviors, and opportunities that societies and families consider appropriate for males and females, gender is not the same as biological differences by sex.
 People often experience differences in power in their societies and families by virtue of their gender.
 The Council promotes the rights of all people of all gender identities.